Understanding MERV Ratings for Cleaner Air

 What MERV Rating Is Best For Home Use?

 For most homes, a MERV rating between 8 and 13 is ideal.
-These filters effectively remove common contaminants such as dust, pollen, and pet dander without significantly increasing energy costs.
+These filters effectively remove common pollutants such as dust, pollen, and pet dander without significantly increasing energy costs.
 If you need to capture smaller particles, such as viruses, a MERV rating of 13 or higher may be necessary.
 Consulting an HVAC expert can help you choose the right filter based on your specific needs and home environment.

 What MERV Level Is Good For Dust?